Magpie (Mutehekau Shipu) Multi-Day Rafting Trip (Canada)

 Meeting place: Sept- Iles, Quebec, Canada.
 Hotel Château Arnaud

-Accommodations:6 nights camping.1 night Hotel Château Arnaud at the end of the trip (night 7)
+Accommodations: 6 nights camping.1 night Hotel Château Arnaud at the end of the trip (night 7)

-Suitable ages: 8 – 80
+Suitable ages: 6 – 80

-Private departures:Custom groups of 12 or more participants are welcome.
-Please contact the office for more details
+Private departures: Custom groups with a minimum of 12 or more participants are welcome.
+Please contact the office for more details.

 “Magpie Highlights:

-• A week of solitude
+- A week of total solitude

-• Chance of viewing an aurora borealis
+- Chance of viewing an aurora borealis

-• Helicopter to the start of the river
+- Float plane to the start of the river

 Age and experience

-• Ideal for adventurous travelers, couples, solo travelers, and families.
+- Ideal for adventurous travelers, couples, solo travelers, and families.

-• Previous rafting experience is helpful but not required for lower class sections.
+- Previous rafting experience is not required.

 Ability levels

-• Class 3 and 4 rapids: accessible for most guests.
+- Class 3 and 4 rapids.

 Trip difficulty